-- 1.2.3 The Scheme shall only accept contributions from Contributor/s identified in the Scheme Document.
-Any contributions other than in cash, shall be subject to the following requirements: - (a) a report would need to be drawn-up by the Scheme's auditor or Independent Qualified Valuer depending on the asset concerned.
+1.2.3 The Scheme shall only accept contributions from Contributor/s identified in the Scheme Document.
+Any contributions other than in cash, shall be subject to the following requirements:

+(a) a report would need to be drawn-up by the Scheme's auditor or Independent Qualified Valuer depending on the asset concerned.
 This report must describe each of the contributions as well as the methods of valuation used.
 The report shall state whether the values arrived at by these methods correspond at least to the number and par book value of the units to be issued in consideration thereof and whether the Scheme remains in compliance with the applicable investment restrictions.
-The report, in which its conclusions shall be reproduced, shall be retained by the Retirement Scheme Administrator and made available to the MFSA upon request; - (b) the Retirement Scheme Administrator would need to be satisfied that the investment restrictions of the Scheme will continue to be satisfied (if the contribution is accepted in the Scheme); - (c) before accepting the asset in the Occupational Retirement Scheme, the Retirement Scheme Administrator must be satisfied that the legal process regarding the transfer of ownership of the assets to the Scheme has been completed; and - (d) the ownership of the assets passes to the Scheme. - 1.2.4 The Scheme shall invest its Contributions in line with the Scheme Investment Objectives and Statement of Investment Principles outlined in the Scheme Document and Scheme Particulars and shall observe the investment restrictions in Part B.4.2 of the Pension Rules for Occupational Retirement Schemes. - 1.2.5 The commencement of payment of Retirement Benefits to a Member of the Scheme may not be made on a date that is earlier than that on which such Member has attained the age of fifty, or later than that on which the Member attains the age of seventy-five. - 1.2.6 The Scheme is to have regard to the aim of having an equitable spread of risks and benefits between generations. - 1.2.7 A Scheme wanting to carry out a cross-border activity or cross-border transfer shall comply with the provisions prescribed in the Retirement Pensions (Cross-Border Activities and Cross-Border Transfers) Regulations, 2020. - 1.2.8 A Scheme shall comply with the minimum requirements relating to the acquisition and preservation of pension rights set out in Appendix 12 in Part C to the Pension Rules for Occupational Retirement Schemes. - 1.2.9 Where a Scheme invests directly, or through an Investment Manager, in shares traded on a regulated market, it shall comply with the requirements set out in Appendix 13 in Part C to the Pension Rules for Occupational Retirement Schemes.
+The report, in which its conclusions shall be reproduced, shall be retained by the Retirement Scheme Administrator and made available to the MFSA upon request;

+(b) the Retirement Scheme Administrator would need to be satisfied that the investment restrictions of the Scheme will continue to be satisfied (if the contribution is accepted in the Scheme);

+(c) before accepting the asset in the Occupational Retirement Scheme, the Retirement Scheme Administrator must be satisfied that the legal process regarding the transfer of ownership of the assets to the Scheme has been completed; and

+(d) the ownership of the assets passes to the Scheme.

+- 1.2.4 The Scheme shall invest its Contributions in line with the Scheme Investment Objectives and Statement of Investment Principles outlined in the Scheme Document and Scheme Particulars and shall observe the investment restrictions in Part B.4.2 of the Pension Rules for Occupational Retirement Schemes. - 1.2.5 The commencement of payment of Retirement Benefits to a Member of the Scheme may not be made on a date that is earlier than that on which such Member has attained the age of fifty, or later than that on which the Member attains the age of seventy-five. - 1.2.6 The Scheme is to have regard to the aim of having an equitable spread of risks and benefits between generations. - 1.2.7 A Scheme wanting to carry out a cross-border activity or cross-border transfer shall comply with the provisions prescribed in the Retirement Pensions (Cross-Border Activities and Cross-Border Transfers) Regulations, 2019. - 1.2.8 A Scheme shall comply with the minimum requirements relating to the acquisition and preservation of pension rights set out in Appendix 12 in Part C to the Pension Rules for Occupational Retirement Schemes. - 1.2.9 Where a Scheme invests directly, or through an Investment Manager, in shares traded on a regulated market, it shall comply with the requirements set out in Appendix 13 in Part C to the Pension Rules for Occupational Retirement Schemes.
 An Investment Manager licensed under the Act to carry out investment management services for a Scheme, investing in shares traded on a regulated market, shall also comply with the requirements set out in Appendix 13 in Part C to the Pension Rules for Occupational Retirement Schemes.

-- 1.2.10 A Scheme shall report the information regarding provision of occupational pensions to the MFSA, as set out in Appendix 14 in Part C to the Pension Rules for Occupational Retirement Schemes. - 1.2.11 The Scheme shall, taking into account the size, nature, scale and complexity of the said Scheme and on a best effort basis, refer to the Guidance on Technology Arrangements.
-ICT and Security Risk Management, and Outsourcing Arrangements.
+1.2.10 A Scheme shall report the information regarding provision of occupational pensions to the MFSA, as set out in Appendix 14 in Part C to the Pension Rules for Occupational Retirement Schemes.